mono/website/docs/faq/technical.md

 **Do you plan to implement a Javascript compiler?**

 Yes.
-The beginnings of the JScript compiler can be found on SVN.
+The beginnings of the JScript compiler can be found on git.
 Cesar coordinates this effort.

 **Can Mono or .NET share system classes (loaded from mscore.dll and other libs) or will it behave like Sun's Java VM?**